 The Group derives a significant proportion of its revenue from sales to a limited number of major customers.
 Sales to individual customers can be of significant value and the failure of any such customer to honour its debts could materially impact the Group's results.
-The Group derives significant benefit from trading with its large customers and manages the risk by regularly reviewing the credit history and rating of all significant customers and reviewing outstanding balances for indicators of impairment.
+The Group derives significant benefit from trading with its large customers and manages the risk by regularly reviewing the credit history and rating of all significant customers of impairment.
 There have been no significant changes to the Group's credit risk parameters or to the composition of the Group's trade receivables during the financial year.